css-hooks/css-hooks/docs/quickstart/vanilla/index.md

 ---
-title: "Quickstart: No framework"
+title: No framework
+description: Get up and running with vanilla JavaScript in a few simple steps.
-order: 1
+order: 99
 ---

 # Quickstart: No framework